ifs-rwth-aachen/RWTH-Colors/README.md

 `import RWTHColors`

 Then you can use:
-`plt.style.use('rwth')` to get RWTH colors in your matplotlib plots
+`plt.style.use('rwth')` to get RWTH colors in your matplotlib plots.
 Theres also style available called `rwth-full` containing a color cyle with more colors.
+There als a style called `rwth-dark` that is intended to be used with dark backgrounds.
+E.g. using `with plt.style.context(['dark_background', 'rwth-dark']):..`
 If you want to access colors explictly you can also use

 `from RWTHColors import ColorManager`